charliemitchell/proxess/README.md

     DELETE /group/:id  "Deletes A Process Group By It's ID"
 ```

-# Coming Soon, An Ember Application To Manage The Processes in a GUI!
-YAY! (currently using curl or porstman :(
+# Coming REALLY Soon, An Ember Application To Manage The Processes in your browser!
+## In The Mean Time Feel Free to write your own client for it.
+### currently using curl or postman :(

 ## GITHUB
 * [proxess](http://github.com/charliemitchell/proxess)